Pwd9000-ML/terraform-azurerm-apply/README.md

 **NOTE:** If `enable_TFSEC` is set to `true` on plan stage, Terraform IaC will be scanned using TFSEC and results are published to the GitHub Project `Security` tab:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-apply/master/assets/tfsec.png)

+If using a private repository, GitHub enterprise is needed when enabling TFSEC.
+However if a public repository is used, code analysis is included and TFSEC can be enabled on public repositories without the need for a GitHub enterprise account.

 ## Inputs